fhir-fi/nordic-base/input/pagecontent/index.md

 # Nordic Base Profile Experimentation

-Checking how much the Nordic FHIR base profiles differ from each other.
+This "implementation guide" assists in checking how much the Nordic FHIR base profiles differ from each other.

-TODO:
+{:.dragon}
-1) Create profiles for all resource types profiled by any of the Nordic IGs.
+This implementation guide is only meant to support harmonization efforts between Nordic FHIR base profile specifications.

-   One that imposes all (?) the Nordic profiles for that resource type.
+### Dependencies

-2) Import all the examples from all the base specifications.
+{% include dependency-table-short.xhtml %}

-   Make all examples examples of the relevant Nordic profile.
+{% include cross-version-analysis.xhtml %}

-3) See the QA report...
+{% include globals-table.xhtml %}

-### Dependency Table
+### IPR

-{% include dependency-table.xhtml %}
+{% include ip-statements.xhtml %}